 Once you have a Slack account up and running, it’s up to you how you want to use its never-ending stream of features in creative ways.
 Your choices will hinge on what you’re looking for in a project management tool no doubt, but here are a few tips to get you started.

 Channels form the crux of Slack’s communication setup.
 They are simply information or message streams accessible to everyone on the team.
 Of course, if you’re a one-person team, they’ll be notes to yourself.
 Create separate channels for individual projects, so that the info related to each of them stays organized.
 Include a channel to note down ideas.

 It’s easy to end up with too many channels because you have the freedom to create them.
 To keep the channels manageable, have just enough of them to separate your main projects.
 Here’s a look at some of the channels that I have created for my personal Slack account.

 Take Notes Quickly

-You can also create a private group and skip the option to invite members to the group, so that its content stays accessible only to you.
+Moreover, you can create a private group and skip the option to invite members to the group, so that its content stays accessible only to you.
 But Slackbot is definitely the simpler option.